Junhui-Zhou/zhoulab.github.io/content/authors/李文乐/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on Creation of genetic resources and mining of functional genes for resistance to *Botrytis cinerea* in strawberry.
+bio: My research interests focuses on the molecular mechanisms of the interaction between strawberry and  *Botrytis cinerea* , as well as strawberry protoplast transformation and regeneration.

 interests:
-  - Creation of genetic resources and mining of functional genes for resistance to *Botrytis cinerea* in strawberry
+  - Molecular mechanism of the interaction between strawberry and Botrytis cinerea*
+  - Strawberry protoplast transformation and regeneration

 education:
   courses:
     - course: M.Ag. in Agriculture
-      institution: Yunnan Agricultural University
+      institution: Gansu Agricultural University
-      year: 2024
+      year: 2022
-    - course: B.Sc. in Science
+    - course: B.Sc. in Agriculture
-      institution: Shandong Agricultural University
+      institution: Zhejiang A&F University
-      year: 2021
+      year: 2025

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons